Double Dirichlet series and quantum unique ergodicity of weight 1/2 Eisenstein series: Eisenstein series

 \subsection{Eisenstein series of level $2^n$.}

 We now consider the group $\Gamma_0(N)$, where $N=2^n$ with $n\geq 2$.
 Let $\chi$ be a Dirichlet character modulo $N$, and consider the weight 1/2 multiplier system

-We consider the corresponding Eisenstein series of weight 1/2 at the cusp at 0, denoted by The Fourier coefficients at infinity of the Eisenstein series at zero has a simpler 2-factor than the Eisenstein series at infinity.
+We consider the corresponding Eisenstein series of weight 1/2 at the cusp at 0, denoted by Similarly one denotes $E_{\infty, \chi}(z, s, 1/2)$ the corresponding Eisenstein series at the cusp $\infty$.
+The Fourier coefficients at infinity of the Eisenstein series at zero has a simpler 2-factor than the Eisenstein series at infinity.
 The stabilizer at 0 is generated by $\pm\gamma_0$ and has corresponding scaling matrix $\sigma_{0}$ where

 From the general considerations in the beginning of section \ref{Sec:weight-half-eisensteinseries} we find that the non-zero Fourier coefficients at infinity equal

 After some computations one finds